What is Revenue Bonds?

 #2 – Bondholders are Quite Emotionally Attached

-When a bondholder buys a municipal bond which is used by the government or local authorities to finance hospital, school or gymnasium in the locality this helps to improve the lifestyle of an average person so bondholder does hold it until maturity
+When a bondholder buys a municipal bond which is used by the government or local authorities to finance hospital, school, or gymnasium in the locality, this helps to improve the lifestyle of an average person, so the bondholder does hold it until maturity

 #1 – Higher Default Risks